kunai-consulting/qwik-design-system/libs/components/src/checklist/research.md

 # Use Cases
 - Multiple choice questionnaires
-- Feature selection, i.e. in a software installation or subscription form
+- Interest or feature selection, i.e. in a software installation or subscription form
 - Sign-up form with multiple checkbox options
 - TODO List